Applied Linguistics and TESOL MA

 If you are looking for more information about these job profiles and potential salary earnings see Prospects.ac.uk.
 It’s important to note that salaries can vary widely depending on the job role, employer, industry sector and location.

-What skills will I get from an Applied Linguistics and TESOL MSc to help my career?
+What skills will I get from a TESOL course to help my career?

 Choosing to study an Applied Linguistics and TESOL MA will give you many transferable skills.
 Here are just some of them: